Week 6: Declarative Programming II (Svelte cont'd + D3)

 </g>

-1. We can define the available properties on our new bar element component with the export let syntax (see the Svelte docs).
-Decide which properties should be made available in this way, and give them the appropriate names.
+syntax (see the Svelte docs).
+Decide which properties should be made available in this way, and give them the appropriate names. - In

 <!-- long hand -->